csugrue/ofSite/_documentation/graphics/ofPixels_.markdown

 _description: _

-This resizes the ofPixels instance to the size of the ofPixels object passed in dst.
+This copies and resizes the pixel data to the size of the ofPixels object passed in dst.
 The options for the interpolation methods are as follows:

 	OF_INTERPOLATE_NEAREST_NEIGHBOR =1
-OF_INTERPOLATE_BILINEAR			=2
+	OF_INTERPOLATE_BILINEAR			=2 // not yet implemented
 	OF_INTERPOLATE_BICUBIC			=3